Israel bulldozes UNRWA buildings in occupied East Jerusalem

 “This is an unprecedented attack not only against UNRWA and its premises.
 It constitutes a serious violation of international law and the privileges and immunities of the United Nations,” it said.

-Local sources reported that an Israeli army force, accompanied by bulldozers, stormed the agency’s compound after sealing off the surrounding streets and intensifying its military presence in the area, and proceeded to demolish structures inside the compound, according to the Wafa news agency.
+Local sources reported that an Israeli army group, accompanied by bulldozers, stormed the agency’s compound after sealing off the surrounding streets and intensifying its military presence in the area, and proceeded to demolish structures inside the compound, according to the Palestinian news agency Wafa.

+Israeli lawmakers and member of the government were also present, according to UNRWA chief Philippe Lazzarini, who said the attack came “in the wake of other steps taken by Israeli authorities to erase the Palestine Refugee identity”.

+He also warned that “what happens today to UNRWA will happen tomorrow to any other international organisation or diplomatic mission” anywhere in the world.

-Israel has repeatedly attacked UNRWA for what it terms pro-Palestinian leanings and accused the group of ties to Hamas, without providing evidence and which the UN agency has vehemently denied.
+Israel has repeatedly attacked UNRWA for what it terms pro-Palestinian leanings and accused the body of ties to Hamas, without providing evidence, which the UN agency has vehemently denied.

-Israel’s Foreign Ministry said the demolition was following through on a new law that banned the organization,
+Israel’s Ministry of Foreign Affairs said the demolition was following through on a new law that banned the organisation.

+She added that it comes as the one-year anniversary of a major Israeli assault on three Palestinian refugee camps approaches and after a “large-scale” operation in Hebron.

+“Israeli forces have started demolishing homes and roads in what many have said is an attempt to change the symbolism of these camps and what they resemble and represent, which is the Palestinian identity and the Palestinian right to return to their homes that they were displaced from,” added Ibrahim.

-Last week, United Nations Secretary-General Antonio Guterres warned Israeli Prime Minister Benjamin Netanyahu that he could take his country to the International Court of Justice if it does not repeal laws targeting the UN Palestinian refugee agency (UNRWA) and return its seized assets and property.
+Last week, UN Secretary-General Antonio Guterres warned Israeli Prime Minister Benjamin Netanyahu that he could take his country to the International Court of Justice if it does not repeal laws targeting UNRWA and return its seized assets and property.

 In a January 8 letter to Netanyahu, Guterres said the UN cannot remain indifferent to “actions taken by Israel, which are in direct contravention of the obligations of Israel under international law.
 They must be reversed without delay.”

 Israel’s parliament passed a law in October 2024 banning UNRWA from operating in Israel and prohibiting Israeli officials from having contact with the agency.
-It then amended the law last month to ban electricity or water to UNRWA facilities.
+It amended the law last month to ban electricity or water supply to UNRWA facilities.

 Israeli authorities also seized UNRWA’s occupied East Jerusalem offices last month.
-The UN considers East Jerusalem occupied by Israel.
-Israel considers all of Jerusalem to be part of the country.
+The UN considers East Jerusalem occupied by Israel, while Israel considers all of Jerusalem part of the country.